About Us

 I take a conservative but evidence- based approach to medication management with the belief that the path to better mental health and functioning is a mosaic- a multidisciplinary approach including lifestyle changes, therapy, and pharmacological management when appropriate.

-Sarah Mundy-Russell MSN, APRN, PMHNP-BC
+Angelique McLoughlin MSN, APRN, PMHNP-BC

-Jocelyn Riden MSN, APRN, PMHNP-BC*
+Shannon Maloney MSN, APRN, PMHNP-BC

 Testimonials